Top 10 Spring Closet Cleaning Tips

 This tip is easy!
 The tops, sweaters, skirts, pants, jackets, and coats that you wore several times during the fall/winter season need to be refreshed with dry-cleaning (if you haven’t done so already).
 This one is easy-peasy.
 Bag your items up in a large laundry tote (see come cute ones below) and drop it off at your favorite local dry cleaner.
 Dry cleaning can be pricey in large batches, so depending on how many items you have, you may want to spread it out over a few trips.
 Check out these nifty laundry totes you can use for your dry-cleaning…

 Done and dusted!
 You’ll feel so good to bring home clean, fresh clothes all ready for the next season!
-(Oh, and when you pick up your clothing from the dry cleaner, don’t forget to remove the plastic garment bags when you get home – read more on that here). 😉
+(Oh, and when you pick up your clothes from the dry cleaner, don’t forget to remove the plastic garment bags when you get home – read more on that here). 😉

 #7 – Repair & Protect Your Shoes